raspberrypilearning/build-your-own-weather-station/en/step_6.md

 wind_speed_sensor.when_pressed = spin
 ```

 - Save and run your code.
-Manually turn the arms of the anemometer and you should see in the Python shell your code being triggered and the count variable incrementing  twice very rotation.
+Test it by manually turning the arms of the anemometer.
+In the Python shell, you should see your code being triggered and the count variable incrementing twice very rotation.

 ![](images/wind-idle.png)